 We know that there are non-profits that are actually helping the country by employing people and giving them opportunities to make an honest living instead of just giving things away as a temporary fix.
 Our goal with this trip was to put together a documentary to help educate people on the possible social effects of certain types of charitable work.

 Overall, it truly was an incredible experience that we'll carry with us for the rest of our lives.
 We were able to meet and interact with a lot of people along the way.
 We got to run through the grass and roll in the dirt with kids and we were able to sit with chiefs and mayors.
+We were even invited to attend a local Muslim "festival of sacrifice" Eid al-Adha where they pay tribute to Abraham's willingness to sacrifice Isaac by sacrificing a goat and praying together.

 We're grateful we had this opportunity to see such an interesting place and culture.
 We hope to use our talents and the experiences we had there to do some good in the world.